newtang/newtang.github.io/_drafts/video-games-2019.markdown

 <h4 style="margin:0;">Baba Is You</h4>
 *Nintendo Switch*<br/>
 ![Baba Is You]({{ site.url }}/assets/video-games-2019/babaIsYou.jpg)
 This is a damn clever puzzler where you manipulate the rules of the level to complete the objective of the puzzle.
 It's tricky to explain.
-Some are straightforard, but others took me a long time.
+Some are straightforward, but others took me a long time.
 My wife would catch me just staring at the screen, not moving, deep in thought, trying to solve the puzzles.
 I loved this game.

 <h4 style="margin:0;">Borderlands 3</h4>
 *PC Epic Games*<br/>